Key Points

 As technology becomes more sophisticated, many production lines are running with fewer and fewer people.
 Unfortunately, when things go wrong, the process still requires intervention and correction by a person.

-• Visual displays convey information, for example, by means of posters, diagrams, maps, and signs.
+• Visual displays convey information, for example, utilizing posters, diagrams, maps, and signs.
 They share information but do not provide any direction or instruction as to what action should be taken.

 • Visual controls also convey information, but they also provide direction as to what action to take based on the nature of the visual signal.